Benratelade/catpurr_one/README.md

 To support queues with Sidekiq, we rely on Redis running on port 6500. `--daemonize yes` starts Redis in the background.
 `redis-server --port 6500 --daemonize yes`

+# Sidekiq
+In order to view the status of jobs (failed, retrying, queued etc.) you can start the Sidekiq web UI:
+`bundle exec rackup lib/sidekiq_web.ru`

 # Local dev
 you will need to load variables:
 `. bin/load_env`